amperity/amperity-docs/shared/destination_settings.rst

 .. setting-meta-ads-manager-customer-file-source-start

-TEMP: "Where the data was sourced from for the custom audience (directly from users, 3rd party, or both)"
+A setting that describes how the information in the custom audience was originally collected.
+Select one of the following settings:

+USER_PROVIDED_ONLY

+PARTNER_PROVIDED_ONLY

+BOTH_USER_AND_PARTNER_PROVIDED

 .. setting-meta-ads-manager-customer-file-source-end